Does it cost me anything as a Tenant to use a Realtor?

 XXX is a charming, confident woman with a great sense of humour.
 As a valued friend, XXX is reliable and trustworthy.
 I am happy to endorse her wholeheartedly to be a wonderful tenant.

-Once your rental application has been accepted, you will need to submit your FIRST and LAST month’s rent as your deposit WITHIN 24 HOURS of your rental offer being accepted, and this is usually paid by CERTIFIED CHEQUE from your bank.
+Once your rental application has been accepted, you are likely to submit your FIRST and LAST month’s rent as your deposit WITHIN 24 HOURS of your rental offer being accepted, and this is usually paid by BANK DRAFT or CERTIFIED CHEQUE from your bank.